-This is a great chance to ride from the Atlantic to the Pacific coasts, taking in 8 states, 4 time zones and 3 oceans.
-Staying 2 nights in Los Angeles, San Antonio and New Orleans.
+Join us for an epic coast to coast ride from the Atlantic to the Pacific, taking in 8 states, 4 time zones and 3 oceans.

 A chance to see the sights in LA, Hollywood, Beverley Hills, Santa Monica Pier and Venice Beach or hop on a tour bus to see the sites with a running commentary to listen to.
 One thing’s for sure you can’t cease to be amazed by “The City of Angels”!
 Later on in the afternoon we’ll all get picked up from the hotel and go and collect our bikes so that we will be able to make an easy start into the countryside of southern California.